psfrolov/psfrolov.github.io/app/_posts/2015-04-17-making-boost-signals2-more-oop-friendly.md

 [^fn-mixin]:
     A class that acts as the parent class, containing the desired functionality.
-A subclass can then inherit or simply reuse this functionality, but without creating a rigid, single "is a" relationship ([Wikipedia][url-mixin]).
+A subclass can then inherit or simply reuse this functionality, but without creating a rigid, single ‘is a’ relationship ([Wikipedia][url-mixin]).

 [^fn-uml]: